meejah/fowl/docs/usage.rst

 We also get "durability" (if one side loses conenction or changes to a different network, we will eventually resume uninterrupted).
 We do not have to change the ``nc`` or ``telnet`` programs at all (they can already connect to and listen upon ``localhost`` -- that's all we need).

-The general flow of a session is that one side "starts" it (allocating a secret code), and the second side "joins" it (consuming the secret coe).
+The general flow of a session is that one side "starts" it (allocating a secret code), and the second side "joins" it (consuming the secret code).
 These codes can be used precisely once: if a bad actor guesses or intercepts the code, your partner will know (because it won't work for them).

 You may also gain additional security by using the "verifier" feature, if desired (this ensures that you're 100% definitely communicating with the intended party).